software-mansion/react-native-enriched/README.md

 ## Known limitations

 - Only one level of lists is supported.
 We currently do not support nested lists.
-- Inline images are supported only on Android.
-- Codeblocks are supported only on Android.
 - iOS headings can't have the same `fontSize` in their config as input's `fontSize`.
 Doing so results in incorrect headings behavior.

 ## Future Plans

-- Adding Codeblocks and Inline Images to iOS input.
-- Making some optimizations around `onChangeHtml` event, maybe some imperative API to get the HTML output.
 - Creating `EnrichedText` text component that supports our HTML output format with all additional interactions like pressing links or mentions.
 - Adding API for custom link detection regex.
 - Web library implementation via `react-native-web`.